 Castle

-LE RIVAU RESTORATION
+RESTORATION

-Restoration of a Medieval castle
+The restoration of a medieval castle

-Rivau has been reborn today and offers us a rare, coherent vision of a grand lordly home of the XV and XVI centuries.
-Rivau castle was classified as a historic monument in July 1918.
-The royal stables were classified in 1999.
 For the last three hundred years the castle had not undergone any important renovations.
 While the buildings retain the spirit of the XVI century, time, weather and disinterest have left their mark on the fortress.
-As soon as Patricia and Eric Laigneau bought the site in 1992 they embarked on long and important works intended to bring back all of Rivau’s former grandeur.
+As soon as Patricia and Eric Laigneau bought the site in 1992 they intended to bring back all of Rivau’s former grandeur.
 They started by making an assessment of the work needed in order to get a good idea of the scale of what was ahead of them.
-Work started in 1994 under the supervision of Arnaud de Saint-Jouan, chief architect of the historic buildings of France.
+Work started in 1994 under the supervision of Arnaud de Saint-Jouan, Chief Architect of the Historic Buildings of France.

 Latest castle renovations – Château du Rivau